Investing in RPA – Robotic Process Automation

-RPA is a developing technology which relies on existing technologies such as artificial intelligence, screen scraping and workflow automation.
+RPA is a developing technology that relies on existing technologies such as artificial intelligence, screen scraping and workflow automation.
 RPA builds on these technologies, advancing their capabilities in a drastic way.

 Unlike many web scraping tools, RPA software can make use of optical character recognition (OCR) technology to adapt to changing websites, templates and spreadsheets without requiring human intervention or re-coding.